How Twin Peaks Made Modern Art of the Soap Opera

-This just in: Twin Peaks will be returning with a nine-episode season—written and produced by original creators David Lynch and Mark Frost, and directed by Lynch—on Showtime in 2016.
+Twin Peaks will be returning with a new season—written and produced by original creators David Lynch and Mark Frost, and directed by Lynch—on Showtime in 2017.
 Hope you're ready for some damn good coffee!
 In the meantime, read our history of the series and its controversial movie below.

 Twin Peaks proved to fans, critics, and industry gatekeepers alike that television would no longer live in the shadow of film.

 David Lynch and Mark Frost seemed an unlikely pair when they met for lunch one day in 1988.
 Lynch was an auteur who’d burnished his reputation directing the bizarro films Eraserhead and Blue Velvet; Frost was best known as a writer for the network police drama Hill Street Blues.
 But the two had hit it off a few years earlier when they met working on Goddess, a Marilyn Monroe biopic that never made it to production.
 Now they were looking to get their hands dirty again.

 As the duo sat in Du-par’s, the kitschy L.A. restaurant near the corner of Laurel Canyon and Ventura, inspiration struck.
 “All of a sudden,” Lynch is quoted as saying in Lynch on Lynch, “Mark and I had this image of a body washing up on the shore of a lake.”
 From that stray spark, Lynch and Frost sketched the idea for what would become Twin Peaks, an enigmatic murder mystery that surrounded its plot twists with art-house motifs.
 Though it would run only for two seasons on ABC, the show revolutionized television and laid the groundwork for the golden age of prime-time dramas.
 But before Twin Peaks could storm the small screen, Lynch and Frost had to convince someone to roll the dice.